 U.S. citizens need a valid passport to enter Kosovo and may be asked to provide documentation stating the purpose of their visit.

 - No visa is required for tourist trips of up to 90 days within six months.

 - For work, study, or visits longer than 90 days within six months, you must apply for a temporary residence permit.
 Prior to your arrival in Kosovo, contact Pristina’s Pristina’s Division for Foreigners, Visa and Residence Permit by phone (+383 38-200-190-26/27/17) or email.

 - To apply for a temporary residence permit, you will need to provide proof of local health insurance and an official police background check report.
 The U.S. Embassy cannot assist you in obtaining background checks, certificates of conduct, or fingerprints.

 The U.S. Embassy is not able to assist with obtaining a residency permit, extending a stay, or granting of entry into Kosovo.

 Kosovo law requires U.S. citizens to present photo identification (driver’s license or passport copy) to prove identity when asked by an authorized official.
 For more information, please click here.

 Many U.S. citizens travel to Kosovo and other countries every year with sports-related contracts and have enjoyable, professional experiences.
 The U.S. Embassy is aware, however, that a growing number of individuals have entered into contracts with local sports clubs in Kosovo, contracts which were allegedly not honored by those clubs.

-Prior to entering into any foreign contract or relocating overseas, we strongly suggest you consult the following resources and ensure you are able to financially support your trip and return home to the United States should the contract not be honored.
+Prior to entering into any foreign contract or relocating overseas, we strongly suggest you ensure you are able to financially support your trip and return home to the United States should the contract not be honored.